 Coefficient of determination is obtained by squaring the value of coefficient of correlation.
 It's a pure number lying between 0 and 1.
 It tells about the strength of the relation only.
 Yet this concept is useful because quite often we are interested in knowing the strength of the relation rather than direction.
 Moreover, the value of coefficient of determination interprets the amount of variation in dependent variable explained by independent variable.
-Coefficient of determination is generally denoted by R2 or r2.
+Coefficient of determination is generally denoted by $R^2$ or $r^2$ .
 Coefficient of determination is also useful for comparing the strength of relationship between different datasets.
-For instance, consider coefficient of correlation for one dataset is 0.4 and for another dataset is 0.8.
-Then it can be said that extent of correlation in second dataset is four times stronger than that in first dataset as the values of coefficient of determination for the two datasets is respectively 0.16 and 0.64.
+For instance, consider coefficient of correlation in second dataset is four times stronger than that in first dataset as the values of coefficient of determination for the two datasets is respectively 0.16 and 0.64.